-- All systems that exploit vulnerabilities, or deploy subliminal techniques, to manipulate a person or a specific group (e.g., children, the elderly, or people with disabilities), circumventing the users' free will in a manner likely to cause harm. - All systems used for the social scoring, evaluation, or classification of people based on their social behavior, inferred, or predicted, or personal characteristics, leading to detrimental treatment.
+- All systems that exploit vulnerabilities, or deploy subliminal techniques, to manipulate a person or a specific group (e.g., children, the elderly, or people with disabilities), circumventing the users' free will in a manner likely to cause harm. - All systems used for the social scoring, evaluation, or classification of people based on their social behavior, inferred, or predicted, or personal characteristics, leading to detrimental treatment. - All systems used to infer emotions of people in the workplace (such as human resource functions) and educational institutions.
+Exemptions apply for some safety systems (e.g., detection of the drowsiness of pilots). - Biometric categorization to infer sensitive data, such as race, sexual orientation, or religious beliefs. - Indiscriminate and untargeted scraping of facial images from the internet or CCTV to populate facial recognition databases.

-- All systems used to infer emotions of people in the workplace (such as human resource functions) and educational institutions.
-Exemptions apply for some safety systems (e.g., detection of the drowsiness of pilots). - Biometric categorization to infer sensitive data, such as race, sexual orientation, or religious beliefs. - Indiscriminate and untargeted scraping of facial images from the internet or CCTV to populate facial recognition databases. - Predictive policing of individuals, defined as predicting individual behavior such as individual likelihood of offense or re-offense. - Law enforcement use of real-time remote biometric identification (RBI) systems in publicly accessible spaces (certain exceptions apply subject to prior judicial authorization and for strictly defined lists of criminal offenses).
+- Predictive policing of individuals based on the profiling or assessment of their personality traits and characteristics to predict the risk of a natural person committing a criminal offense.
+This prohibition does not apply to AI systems used in assessment of involvement in occurred criminal activity which is already based on objective and verifiable facts. - Law enforcement use of real-time remote biometric identification (RBI) systems in publicly accessible spaces (certain exceptions apply subject to prior judicial authorization and for strictly defined lists of criminal offenses).